Three dead in shooting near Texas A&M University

 "We've now had apparently … three of these tragedies in a row and I happen to believe this is not a matter of the weapon that is used," Romney said.
 "It's a matter of the individuals, the choices these people make and we have to understand those kinds of choices from being made."

-(Additional reporting by Lily Kuo, Steve Holland and Mary Slosson; Writing by Colleen Jenkins and Corrie MacLaggan; Editing by Cynthia Johnston, Bill Trott and Dan Whitcomb)
+(Additional reporting by Lily Kuo, Steve Holland and Mary Slosson; Writing by Colleen Jenkins and Corrie MacLaggan; Editing by Cynthia Johnston and Bill Trott)